s360/nginx/readme.md

 Please follow the following steps:

-* Install Nginx from repository.
+* Install nginx from repository.
 ~~~~
 sudo -s
 nginx=stable # use nginx=development for latest development version